When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 What you choose will depend on your current financial situation and your goals for your retirement plan.
 Be sure to evaluate the pros and cons of each option.

-Typically, you can’t withdraw any of your retirement money before age 59½ (so specific!) without incurring a 10 percent early withdrawal penalty from the IRS.
+Typically, you can’t withdraw any of your retirement money before age 59½ (so specific!) without incurring a 10 percent early withdrawal penalty from the IRS on top of the income taxes you’d normally pay.
 This early distribution penalty is the cornerstone of the government’s campaign to discourage us from ravaging our savings before our golden years.

 If you’re retiring from the company that’s currently sponsoring your plan and are at least 55 years old, you can begin to withdraw monthly income from your 401(k) with no penalty.
 However, you will owe income tax on the amount (your company’s benefits administrator can give you details on this).